Chidi Oguamanam

 Biography

-Dr. Oguamanam, Faculty of Law (Common Law Section) University of Ottawa, is a Full Professor affiliated with the three centres of excellence – Centre for Law, Technology and Society, Centre for Environment and Global Sustainability and Centre for Health Law, Policy, and Ethics.
+Dr. Chidi Oguamanam, Faculty of Law (Common Law Section) at University of Ottawa, is a Full Professor affiliated with the three centres of excellence: the Centre for Law, Technology and Society; Centre for Environment and Global Sustainability; and Centre for Health Law, Policy, and Ethics.
 He is also a member of the International Law Group.
 Dr. Oguamanam holds Research Chair in Bio-Innovation, Indigenous Knowledge Systems and Global Knowledge Governance at the University of Ottawa.
-He is the director of Access and Benefit Sharing (ABS) Canada (ABS-Canada) and Co-founder of the the Open African Innovation Research (OpenAIR) Network and holds several senior research fellowships with many institutions, including the University of Cape Town Intellectual property Unit and the Centre for International Sustainable Development Law.
-He is inducted to the Royal Society of Canada College of New Scholars Artists and Scientists.
-Dr. Oguamanam is called to the Bar in Nigeria and Canada and is a member of Nigerian Bar Association and Nova Scotia’s Barristers’ Society.
+He is the Director of Access and Benefit Sharing Canada (ABS Canada) and the Co-founder and Co-director of the Open African Innovation Research (OpenAIR) Network.
+He holds several senior research fellowships with many institutions, including the University of Cape Town Intellectual Property Unit and the Centre for International Sustainable Development Law.
+He is a Fellow of the African Academy of Sciences and inducted to the Royal Society of Canada College of New Scholars, Artists and Scientists.
+He is currently an Adjunct Professor at the School of Law, University of Venda in South Africa.
+Dr. Oguamanam is called to the Bar in Nigeria and Canada and is a member of the Nigerian Bar Association and Nova Scotia’s Barristers’ Society.

-Dr. Oguamanam practised intellectual property and corporate law prior to the commencement of his academic journey with embarking on graduate studies at the University of British Columbia where he obtained his LL.M. and Ph.D. degrees in law.
-He began his academic career as a fellow of Canada Institutes of Health Research Program in Health Law and Ethics of Health Research at Dalhousie University.
-He later joined Schulich School of Law (formerly Dalhousie University Law School) where he taught several courses including Contract and Judicial Decision-Making, Commercial Law (Sale of Goods), Law and Technology, Advanced Intellectual Property, Intellectual Property and Commercialization Placement.
-In 2008, he became an adjunct professor at the Case Western Reserve Law School, Cleveland, OH where he taught Indigenous Peoples, Indigenous Knowledge and International Law.
-At Dalhousie University, Dr. Oguamanam had administrative responsibility as acting and subsequently the substantive director of the Law and Technology Institute (2007-2011).
-He joined the University of Ottawa in 2011 and continues to teach courses at JD and Graduate levels and to actively engage in graduate supervision in his diverse areas of interdisciplinary expertise in commercial law, intellectual property law, technology law, food and agriculture law, biotechnology and biodiversity conservation, innovation, Indigenous knowledge systems and global knowledge governance.
+Dr. Oguamanam practiced intellectual property and corporate law prior to the commencement of his academic journey that started with graduate studies at the University of British Columbia, where he obtained his LL.M. and Ph.D. degrees in law.
+He began his academic career as a Fellow of the Canada Institutes of Health Research Program in Health Law and Ethics of Health Research at Dalhousie University.
+He later joined the Schulich School of Law (formerly Dalhousie University Law School) where he taught several courses including Contract and Judicial Decision-Making, Commercial Law (Sale of Goods), Law and Technology, Advanced Intellectual Property, Intellectual Property and Commercialization Placement.
+In 2008, he became an Adjunct Professor at the Case Western Reserve Law School in Cleveland, Ohio where he taught Indigenous Peoples, Indigenous Knowledge and International Law.
+At Dalhousie University, Dr. Oguamanam had administrative responsibility as the Acting and subsequently the substantive Director of the Law and Technology Institute (2007-2011).
+He joined the University of Ottawa in 2011 and continues to teach courses at the Juris Doctor and graduate levels, and to actively engage in graduate supervision in his diverse areas of interdisciplinary expertise in commercial law, intellectual property law, technology law, food and agriculture law, global governance of genetic resources, access and benefit sharing, biotechnology and biodiversity conservation, innovation, Indigenous knowledge systems and global knowledge governance.

-Most recently, Dr. Oguamanam and Jeremy de Beer, the co-founders of OpenAIR, were recognized by the SSHRC Impact Awards for outstanding social sciences and humanities research, research training, knowledge mobilization and outreach activities.
-In addition to his work in several intergovernmental organizations, Dr. Oguamanam also contributes to the work of the World Intellectual Property Organization’s (WIPO) expert Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Traditional Cultural Expression (IGC).
-The Committee is tasked with treaty-making on these subject matters.
-Dr Oguamanam is one of the global experts involved in the negotiations of the WIPO Treaty on Intellectual Property, Genetic Resources, and Associated Traditional Knowledge, concluded on May 24, 2024.
+In 2023, Dr. Oguamanam and Jeremy de Beer, the co-founders of OpenAIR Network, were recognized by the SSHRC Impact Awards for outstanding social sciences and humanities research, research training, knowledge mobilization and outreach activities.
+In addition to his work in several intergovernmental organizations, Dr. Oguamanam also contributes to the work of the World Intellectual Property Organization’s (WIPO) expert Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions (IGC).
+The IGC is tasked with treaty-making on these subject matters.
+Dr. Oguamanam was one of the global experts involved in the negotiations of the WIPO Treaty on Intellectual Property, Genetic Resources, and Associated Traditional Knowledge, concluded on May 24, 2024.

 Related articles